choj/dsp/07-statistics.md

 ###A6.

 Frequentist statistics emphasizes the frequency of data in a fixed world, bayesian statistics emphasizes updating the world with new data.
-The frequentist understanding is that an experiment is one among an infinite series of such experiences, each independent, whereas bayesian would accept that prior information may be considered in viewing further outcomes.
+The frequentist view is that an experiment is one among an infinite series of such experiences, each independent, whereas bayesian would accept that prior information may be considered in understanding future experiments.

 ---